-Gåte Restaurant at Quoin Rock: Exquisite Wine-Inspired Dining
+Gåte Restaurant at Quoin Rock: A New Autumn Menu

 Gate Restaurant

-Good to know At lunch you can opt for the shorter three-course menu with three choices from the tasting menu (including a vegetarian option) at each course.
+Good to know You can opt for the shorter four-course menu with choices of dishes from the tasting menu (including a vegetarian option) at each course.

 Contact 021 888 4750, gate@quoinrock.co.za

-Where to find it Quoin Rock Wine Estate, Knorhoek Road (R44), Stellenbosch
+Where to find it Quoin Rock Wine Estate, Knorhoek Road, off R44, Stellenbosch

 Book through DinePlan